 "I recorded four hours a day, five days a week for the month of July," Bennett says.
 For a voice actor, that workload causes a lot of strain.
 "That's a long time to be talking constantly.
 Consequently, you get tired."

 The original Siri "was to sound otherworldly and have a dry sense of humor," Bennett says.
 She added that to her take on the character, even as she focused on staying consistent and clear.

 Redditor Fallenmyst just started a job at Walk N'talk Technologies, where she listens to randomly sampled speech-to-text recordings from our mobile phones, correcting machine conversions.
 Read the rest

-, an increasingly frustrated native Japanese speaker discovers that Siri is unable to parse the spoken word "work" when voiced with a Japanese accent
+An increasingly frustrated native Japanese speaker discovers Siri can't parse the spoken word "work" when voiced with a Japanese accent

 The guys at Gizmodo did a side-by-side comparison of voice search on iPhone, using Siri vs. using Google Voice Search for iOS.